Today, a hero died.

 It is unlikely that his name will be mentioned on any news broadcasts, and he may not be known even among many Christians, but Dr. R.C.
 Sproul has been a gift to the Church in our day.
 Others will be able to say much more about the far-reaching impact of his ministry and teaching, and it would be worth the reader’s time to learn more about these.
 Dr. Sproul seemed a tireless theologian, pastor, and evangelist.

 I am writing this brief post to pen my own personal gratitude and sorrow.
 My gratitude for Dr. Sproul is beyond my ability to express it at the moment.
 He has shaped my Christian development more than any other person.
 Even those men I love dearly and know me well, those men who have personally rebuked me and patiently taught me, they often pointed me to Dr. Sproul’s teaching in various forms.
-In this way, Dr. Sproul was impacting me even through the time and effort of others.
+In this way, Dr. Sproul was even impacting me through the time and effort of others.

 His books were my introduction to reformed theology (especially The Holiness of God and Chosen by God).
 His radio program and podcast (Renewing Your Mind) were my steady diet of Christian teaching, and I gorged myself on these for years.
 His annual conference (Ligonier’s National Conference) in Orlando, FL was the first Bible conference I attended.
-My good friend and I were giddied to watch Dr. Sproul and other great Bible teachers deliver such powerful and faithful messages.
+My good friend (Scott Richards) and I were giddy to watch Dr. Sproul and other great Bible teachers deliver such powerful and faithful messages.

 Dr. Sproul’s teaching is the reason I know of Augustine, both his Confessions and his arguments with Pelagius.
 He is the reason I see Aquinas through rose-colored lenses, even though I am not particularly a fan of scholasticism.
 He is the one who introduced me to Luther and Erasmus, Calvin and Zwingli.
 He taught me the importance of the Reformation and explained the Westminster Confession of Faith.